DevExpress-Examples/Reporting-Blazor-Native-Viewer-Specify-Parameters/README.md

 <!-- default badges end -->
 # Native Blazor Report  Viewer - Specify Parameter Values

+This example demonstrates how to submit parameter values on button click.

 ## How to Run the Example

 1. Download the project and update NuGet packages.